Economy of South Africa

+In 2021, South Africa-based financial institutions managed more than US$1.41 trillion in assets.
+The total market capitalisation of the Johannesburg Stock Exchange is US$1.28 trillion as of October 2021.
 South Africa's banking sector was rated as a strongly positive feature of the country's economy.
 The nation is among the G20, and is the only African country that is a permanent member of the group.
+In 2020, South Africa's metropolitan areas (metros), such as Cape Town, Durban, and Johannesburg, accounted for 57% of the country's total economic activity.